reachjainrahul/testrepo/docs/networkpolicy.md

 ## Basic Concepts

-This section gives a brief introduction about cloud network security groups and Antrea internal NetworkPolicy object.
+This section gives a brief introduction about Antrea internal NetworkPolicy object and cloud network security groups.
 These two concepts are the basics to understand how `nephe-controller` realizes network polices on Public Cloud VMs.
 If you are already familiar with these two concepts, please skip this section and proceed to the [Implementation](#implementation) section.